 This recipe for burnt ends is tender cubes of brisket coated in BBQ sauce, then cooked until caramelized.
 The most delicious way to enjoy brisket, burnt ends are the perfect main course or appetizer option!

-Burnt ends are one of of the most delectable items to come out of a home smoker.
-Serve your burnt ends with toothpicks and a side of sauce for dipping as a party snack, or add side dishes such as mac and cheese and grilled asparagus for a complete meal.
+Brisket burnt ends are a favorite of Kansas City pitmasters and are one of of the most delectable items to come out of a home smoker.
+Serve your burnt ends with toothpicks and a side of sauce for dipping as a party snack, or add side dishes such as dill potato salad, slow cooker mac and cheese and grilled asparagus for a complete meal.

 Burnt ends on a sheet pan served with BBQ sauce, red onions and pickles.